eclipxe13/XmlResourceRetriever/README.md

 > XSD and XLST resource downloader for local storage

-The purpose of this library is to download recursively XML resources from internet to a local storage for further usage.
+The purpose of this library is to download recursively XML resources from the internet to a local storage for further usage.
-In this moment it only allows Schemas (XSL) and Transformations (XSLT) but is easely extensible implementing the `RetrieverInterface` interface or extending the `AbstractXmlRetriever` class.
+At this moment it only allows Schemas (XSL) and Transformations (XSLT) but is easely extensible implementing the `RetrieverInterface` interface or extending the `AbstractXmlRetriever` class.

 For every downloaded file it will override its dependences to a relative location, in this way, every dependence